1991 Act agricultural tenancies

 Before your tenancy starts, your landlord should provide you with a written lease, setting out the terms and conditions of the tenancy.
 If you don't have a written lease, you can ask your landlord to supply one, and they must do so within six months.
 If they refuse, or if you can't agree on the terms and conditions, you can go to the Land Court, and they can decide the terms and conditions of the tenancy for you.

 The lease must include:

-- a record of the fixed equipment on the land and the condition it's in (see 'what is a record of holding' below)
+a record of the fixed equipment on the land and the condition it's in

 The lease may also contain other terms and conditions, but these can't include anything which might prevent you from farming the land properly or take away your legal rights.

 You and your landlord both have certain responsibilities to maintain the fixed equipment on the land you are renting.

 permanent buildings such as farm houses, cottages and barns

 water and sewerage systems

 roads, bridges and fords

 electrical equipment, such as generators, fixed motors and wiring systems.